Janus & Lokmat X360 Android SmartWatch

 Janus & Lokmat X360

-The Janus and X360 come with a 4G LTE radio unlocked for any carrier.
-You can check the specs below to see if your area supports the bands.
-In the United States, T-mobile, AT&T, and other GSM carriers work fine.
-Bluetooth 4.0 is available for using headphones or sending and receive files.
-However, there is no Bluetooth calling with any Android 7.1.1 devices due to Google restrictions.
+The Lokmat X360 and Janus have a 4G LTE radio unlocked for any GSM carrier.
+Check below to see if your area supports the bands.
+In the United States, T-mobile, AT&T, Cricket, and MetroPCS work fine.
+Bluetooth 4.0 is available for using headphones or sending and receiving files; however, there is no Bluetooth calling with Android 7.1.1 devices due to Google’s restrictions.

 GPS is an area where these two smartwatches differed.
 When the Lokmat X360 initially launched, it didn’t offer GPS tracking for its built-in fitness applications, and the pedometer would be used to calculate distance.
 Since then, firmware updates have been pushed out to correct the error.
 The GPS issue is something that all full Android smartwatches suffered until the manufacturers pushed out new firmware.

 The Janus always had GPS functionality for the included fitness apps and GPS for Google Maps, Uber, Yelp, etc.

 Android smartwatches come with their fitness applications with Outdoor Running, Walking, Indoor Running, Bike Riding, and a few others.
 Additionally, you can install Google Fit or any fitness app from the Google Play Store.
 The built-in apps are easy to access and baked into the widgets.